persalys/persalys/python/doc/developer_manual/validation/validation.rst

       - 5th page:

         - check values: Number of generations = 12, Initial population size = 60, Seed = 0, Constraint error = 1e-05
-        - Check that the two top spinbox only support non-signed integers
+        - Check that all spinboxes only support non-signed integers
         - Finish

     - Run the analysis and check the result: